Scott Kesteven

 “Moments later they hit me with the defibrillator and all the agony and nausea came flooding back.”

-Scott was the victim of a silent killer – atherosclerosis or “hardening of the arteries”– a creeping build-up of plaque in the key arteries going into the heart.
+Scott was the victim of a silent killer – atherosclerosis or 'hardening of the arteries'– a creeping build-up of plaque in the key arteries going into the heart.
 Until the day of his heart attack, Scott didn't experience any notable symptoms.
-And like Scott, 1 in 4 people presenting with heart attacks have no apparent risk factors.
+And like Scott, one in four people presenting with heart attacks have no apparent risk factors.

 The husband and father of two was 55 years old, in tip-top shape, super fit, a non smoker, and prior to this he cycled around 250km a week to and from the Victor Chang Cardiac Research Institute.
 Despite living such a healthy lifestyle and having no family history of heart disease, the terrifying reality is Scott could have easily died.
 A speedy response and best clinical practice saved his life.

-Scott is now urging other Australians to go and get their heart health checked, taking along with the Heart Health Assessment Guide to their doctors.
+Scott is now urging other Australians to go and get their heart health checked, and take with them a Heart Health Assessment Guide to their GP.

-The Victor Chang Cardiac Research Institute is also conducting urgent research into atherosclerosis.
-Find out about our latest breakthrough here.
+The Victor Chang Cardiac Research Institute is also conducting urgent research into atherosclerosis, learn more about our latest breakthrough.

 Acknowledgement of Country